mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 > If you run into an issue when testing the Release configuration that you need to debug it is important to note that the Release configuration is by default fully optimized code (e.g. code inlining will be applied in many places).
 These optimizations will have a significant impact on the debugging experience including unpredictable stepping and breakpoint behavior (due to code inlining) and the inability to inspect most variables due to memory optimizations.
 This means you will want to debug a non-optimized .NET Native build.

-The easiest way to do this is to create a new build configuration with code optimization disabled, that way you can simply switch to this new configuration when you need to debug a .NET Native build.
+The easiest way to do this is to create a new build configuration with code optimization disabled, that way you can simply switch over to this new configuration when you need to debug a .NET Native build.

 Here's how to do that:

 1. In Visual Studio, go to the Solution Configurations dropdown and select **Configuration Manager**.
 2. In the **Active solution configuration** dropdown, select the "<New...>" option